 For example, let’s consider the example given above again.

 You have an opportunity that if you complete the project ahead of time, you will get a chance to bid for your next project.

 Now you have to ensure that you realize this opportunity.
-Therefore, you apply fast tracking, crashing and any other technique which can help you complete the project earlier.
-You take every possible measure to ensure that the project is completed ahead of time and you can bid for the new project.
+Therefore, you apply fast-tracking, crashing, and any other technique which can help you complete the project earlier.
+You take every possible measure to ensure that the project is completed ahead of time so you can bid for the new project.

 Exploit is the opposite of avoid risk response strategy.

-For example, suppose due to lack of a certain technical capability you are not able to bid for a contract, and you want to realize this opportunity.
-Therefore, you will team up with some other company that is capable of doing this task and apply for the contract.
+For example, suppose that due to lack of a certain technical capability you are not able to bid for a contract, and you want to realize this opportunity.
+Therefore, you will apply a share technique and team up with some other company that is capable of doing this task and apply for the contract.

 You can use any of these four strategies to manage positive risks.
 The strategy will be selected based on the situation and type of risk.
 If the opportunity is not very important or you are not very interested in it, you will go for either enhance or accept risk response strategy.
 If the strategy is too important to miss, you will go for the exploit risk response strategy.
 However, if you want to realize the opportunity and you are not able to do so on your own, you will go for share risk response strategy.

 So, this was all about positive risk response strategies.